 OK, you say, I bought this house that was already built.
 What can I do?

 The second best time is when you are remodeling.
 The more extensive the remodel, the more opportunities you have to expose areas of the structure where leaks typically occur and seal them before they are covered up.

 But even if you’re not planning a remodel, there are obvious places that probably leak that you can seal.
 We’ll tell you where they are and what to do about them if you keep reading.

 First, you have to locate the leaks so you can seal them.

 Blower Door Test Audit

-To do this, you need some costly equipment and technical knowledge, so your best bet is to hire a professional.
+To do this, you need costly equipment and technical knowledge, so your best bet is to hire a professional.
 This will generally cost you around $450 for an average-sized house.
 But check with your utility company, most offer free energy audits, and some include a blower door test.